Dune Buggy Rides & Wine Tastings in Huacachina

 The area felt a little deserted but it was nice to have a few quiet hours to ourselves.

-Esau asked around and learned that just around the corner a "collectivo" would arrive.
+Tip / Grab a collectivo to get around.
 A collectivo is a shared ride in either a taxi or small bus.
 They're great because the price is super cheap but it is shared with others.

-Back in Ica we wandered the main plaza and then caught another taxi back to our hostel for six soles.
+For the next few hours we relaxed at our hostel before beginning our overnight bus at 9 p.m.
 From the hostel, Esau and I took a taxi to the bus station in Ica; we had reserved seats on an overnight bus to Arequipa with Cruz del Sur for 100 soles.
 The bus wasn't bad, a double decker, but felt cramped.
 They served a late dinner and breakfast too, just so so.
-Throughout the night I woke up often because of stormy weather.
+Throughout the night, I woke up often because of stormy weather.
 Our bus was whipping around sharp corners high up in the mountains and I was so happy I couldn't see out the windows.
 Twelve hours later, the bus safely arrived in Arequipa.